tdz/memeater/README.md

 # Compile and install

-To build and install memeater

-    - set NDKROOT in .config.mk to the path of your Android NDK,
-    - run 'make', and
-    - push the memeater binary to your Android device.
+Copy this directory into the application directory of your Android NDK and run ndk-build, or copy the directory into B2G's external/ directory and have memeater buil dand installed automatically with B2G.

 # Usage